robert-westenberger/knowledgebase/system-design/interview.md

 ## Step 7: Identifying and Resolving Bottlenecks
 Try and discuss as many bottlenecks as possible and different approaches to mitigate them.

+- Is there any single point of failure in our system?
+What are we doing to mitigate it?
+- Do we have enough replicas of the data so that we can still serve our users if we lose a few servers?
+- Similarly, do we have enough copies of different services running such that a few failures will not cause a total system shutdown?
+- How are we monitoring the performance of our service?
+Do we get alerts whenever critical components fail or their performance degrades?
 # Example Designing Twitter
 ## Requirements Clarifications
 - Will users of our service be able to post tweets and follow other people?